 The Design filter panel should now appear as follows.

-Select Fixed-point for the Filter arithmetic parameter.
+the Filter arithmetic parameter.

 Make sure the Best precision fraction lengths check box is selected on the Coefficients pane.

 The Set quantization parameters panel should appear as follows.